 Get our free email series, Where There is No Doctor.
 We’ll teach you how to treat the most common medical issues, anywhere.

 Only your Duration Health provider can decide, based on your medical history and other factors, whether it is medically appropriate for you to receive prescriptions.
 We do not sell prefabricated bags of pharmaceuticals.
-Each Duration Health Med Kit is custom assembled, tailored to each individual patient's needs.
+Each Duration Health Med Kit that contains prescription medications is custom assembled, tailored to each individual patient's needs.

 The information provided on this site is intended for your general knowledge only and is not a substitute for professional medical advice or treatment for specific medical conditions.
 You should not use this information to diagnose or treat a health problem or disease without consulting with a qualified healthcare provider.
 Please consult your healthcare provider with any questions or concerns you may have regarding your condition.
 If you think you may have a medical emergency, call your doctor, go to the emergency department, or call 911 immediately.